-We have used minerals that record a range of temperatures in an attempt to capture different stages of the tectonic evolution of Madagascar.
-Our sampling included the major magmatic suites of Madagascar, including the c.
+- We have used minerals that record a range of temperatures in an attempt to capture different stages of - the tectonic evolution of Madagascar.
+Our sampling included the major magmatic suites of - Madagascar, including the c.
 2500 Ma Betsiboka Suite, the c.
-850-750 Ma Imorona-Itsindro Suite, and the c.
-550 Ma Ambalavao Suite (Figure 3).
-Interestingly, apatite U-Pb ages-which record the age the minerals were cooled through ~350-550°C (Chamberlain and Bowring, 2001; Schoene and Bowring, 2007)-are all c.
-500 Ma regardless of their magmatic crystallisation age.
-Muscovite and biotite, which have Rb-Sr closure temperatures of ~500-600°C (Armstrong et al., 1966) and ~300-400°C (Del Moro et al., 1982; Jenkin et al., 2001; Verschure et al., 1980), respectively, also record ages of c.
-500 Ma.
-This implies that the final stages of orogenesis in Madagascar, regardless of whether this was in the west or east, affected the entire central region of the island, where rocks were heated to at least ~500°C.
+850-750 Ma Imorona-Itsindro Suite, and - the c.
+550 Ma Ambalavao Suite (Figure 8).
+Interestingly, apatite U-Pb ages-which record the age the - minerals were cooled through ~350-550°C (Chamberlain and Bowring, 2001; Schoene and Bowring, - 2007)-are all within a narrow age range from 519 ± 11 Ma to 484 ± 14 Ma, regardless of their - magmatic crystallisation age.
+Muscovite and biotite, which have Rb-Sr closure temperatures of ~500-

-Multiple thermochronometers have provided insights into the medium-temperature thermo-tectonic evolution across the western and eastern part of Madagascar.
-As we have shown here, the more recent c.
-550-500 Ma thermo-tectonic event affected the entire island such that it cooled synchronously through ~500-300°C at c.
+- 444 600°C (Armstrong et al., 1966) and ~300-400°C (Del Moro et al., 1982; Jenkin et al., 2001; Verschure - et al., 1980), respectively, also record ages within a narrow range between 657 \pm 98 Ma and 446 \pm 161 - Ma for muscovite (albeit, large uncertainties) and between 528 ± 18 Ma and 492 ± 51 Ma for biotite. - This implies that the final stages of orogenesis in Madagascar, regardless of whether this was in the - west or east, affected the entire central region of the island, where rocks were either reset to at least - ~500°C or cooled through ~500°C at c.
+500 Ma. - 450 Multiple thermochronometers have provided insights into the medium-temperature thermo-tectonic - evolution across the western and eastern part of Madagascar.
+As we have shown here, the more recent - c.
+520-480 Ma thermo-tectonic event affected the entire island such that it cooled synchronously - 453 through ~500-300°C at c.
 500 Ma.
 The c.
-550-500 Ma regional thermal perturbation would have overprinted prior events, obscuring any evidence of a pre-existing thermo-tectonic evolution.
-Using thermochronometers that record temperatures higher than ~600°C (e.g. monazite U-Pb) in future research may be able to provide further constraints on the timing of orogenesis, particularly in the distal regions, where temperatures during the c.
-550 Ma event may not have been hot enough to cause complete reset.
-Without direct dating of the structures observed, we need to look further afield for evidence of subduction and collision that resulted in deformation of central Madagascar.
+520-480 Ma regional thermal perturbation would have - overprinted prior events, obscuring any evidence of a pre-existing thermo-tectonic evolution.
+Using - thermochronometers that record temperatures higher than ~600°C (e.g. monazite U-Pb) in future - research may be able to provide further constraints on the timing of orogenesis particularly in - regions distal from the collision zone and in rocks that are not in contact with the Ambalavao Suite - - where temperatures during the c.
+550 Ma event may not have been hot enough to cause complete reset. - Without direct dating of the structures observed, we need to look further afield for evidence of - subduction and collision that resulted in deformation of central Madagascar.